ganorberg/data-structures-javascript/README.md

 I chose to use class syntax for its familiarity compared to classic object-oriented approaches to data structures.
 Users transitioning from object-oriented languages like Java or Python should understand the JavaScript implementations immediately.

 If I were to build these structures without "classes", I would use Kyle Simpson's OLOO pattern (objects linked to other objects).
 The performance would be nearly the same, yet the code would be cleaner and more flexible.
-Without extraneous constructors and the new keyword, we could directly and explicitly embrace the prototype chain without the middle man.
+Without extraneous constructors and the new keyword, we could directly and explicitly embrace the prototype chain.

 ### Space complexity vs auxiliary space

-When I describe space complexity in this library, I am only referring to the *extra* space the algorithm uses with respect to the input size.
+When I describe space complexity in this library, I am only referring to the _extra_ space the algorithm uses with respect to the input size.
 I do not include the space used by the input.
-The formal definition for this is auxiliary space, although I prefer the term space complexity.
+The formal definition for this is auxiliary space.
 For example, I would describe methods that modify every element of an array in-place as having O(1) space complexity because extra space is not required.

 ### Space complexities do not include call stack